-Finally we are to ensure our primal assumption of algorithm-generated points $x^k$ being within $B$.
-This is guaranteed by one of two conditions, depending on whether the Algorithm starts from Stage~1 or Stage~2 steps.
+Finally we are to check our primal assumption of the algorithm-generated points $x^k$ being within $B$.
+This is guaranteed by one of two conditions, depending on whether the Algorithm starts from Stage~1 step or Stage~2 step.